ldijkman/randomnerd_esp32_wifi_manager/README.md

 - - Solution => https://github.com/ldijkman/ESPxWebFlMgr/issues/3
 - Bonjour!
 - - Electra Has something to Say http://84.107.155.75/gotit.php
+- added a map/directory with binary files for people who program the ESP8266 that way

 # the ESP8266 version is better / leading / further